-Sula Castle is a Scottish choreographer working in the UK working across theatres, clubs, site-specific venues and on-screen work such as music video and film.
-Creating multidisciplinary performance, their work is rooted in dancing, corporeal sculpture and the poetry of the body.
+Sula Castle is a Scottish choreographer working across theatres, clubs, site-specific venues and on-screen work such as music video and film.
+Creating multidisciplinary dance performance, Sula works with dancing, poetry and corporeal sculpture to search for honesty in the body.

 Tough Boys have presented contemporary work across an array of venues including The Place Theatre, Jackson’s Lane and Sadler’s Wells, as well as clubs and galleries Dalston Superstore, Clapham Grand, Ugly Duck, The Horse Hospital.